Noninvertible symmetry and topological holography for modulated SPT in one dimension: Introduction

-For lattice many-body models, it is customary to express global symmetries ($G$) as products of on-site symmetries ($G_j$) in the form $G= \prod_j G_j$, where $j$ are the sites of the lattice.
-Modulated symmetries, on the other hand, impose symmetries with each $G_j$ raised to position-dependent function $f_j$, and the global symmetry is expressed as $G = \prod_j (G_j )^{f_j}$~\cite{sala22,han24,lam24,you24,yamazaki24,pace25a}.
+When considering translational symmetry, which is the main focus in this paper, the examples of modulated symmetries are symmetries with each $S_j$ raised to position-dependent function $f_j$, and the global symmetry is expressed as $S = \prod_j (S_j )^{f_j}$.
 Local symmetry charges are spatially modulated and take on the position-dependent value $f_j$.
 Typical examples of modulated symmetries are dipole ($f_j \propto j$), quadrupole ($f_j \propto j^2$), and other multipolar symmetries.
 Even an exponentially modulated charge symmetries with $f_j \sim a^j$ for some integer $a>1$ is possible.
+All of these examples undergo non-trivial transformations under translational symmetry.

 Various one-dimensional (1D) SPT models protected by modulated symmetries have been proposed and analyzed~\cite{han24,lam24,you24,verresen25}.
 Modulated symmetries represent one form of extension of the conventional notion of global symmetry, along with higher-form~\cite{gaiotto15,mcgreevy23} and subsystem symmetries~\cite{you18,you2024quantum} that have gained much attention in recent years.

 Another notable extension of the symmetry concept in the form of noninvertible symmetry (NIS) has taken place and is being pursued with vigor - see \cite{shao-TASI23,sakura24,bhardwaj24} for recent reviews.
 For lattice models, it is well appreciated by now that familiar transformations such as the Jordan-Wigner~\cite{fendley16}, Kramers-Wannier (KW)~\cite{shao-sciepost24}, and Kennedy-Tasaki (KT)~\cite{oshikawa23,wei24} transformations are, in fact, noninvertible operations when performed on a periodic chain.
 A recent interesting perspective is to view these NIS operations through the lens of topological holography where these algebraic transformations correspond to certain geometric changes in the boundary conditions at the edges of two-dimensional (2D) topological models~\cite{cheng23,chen25}.
 A particularly intriguing recent advance is the observation that the cluster model - a toy example of $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry-protected phase in 1D - is protected by a third, KW symmetry which is noninvertible~\cite{shao24}.
 This extra noninvertible symmetry suggests the notion of the phase being protected by fusion category symmetry rather than group-based symmetry, and it is remarkable that this more abstract form of SPT~\cite{Thorngren24,inamura22,jia24} can be realized in such a simple model.
 Certain non-Abelian extensions of the cluster model with noninvertible symmetries have also been explored~\cite{nathanan25,jia24,jia24b}.